 Dorothy Gale is an orphan child from Kansas who made several trips to the Land of Oz with her little black dog Toto and other animals.
 She eventually moved to Oz permanently and lives in the Emerald City with her best friend Princess Ozma who is the ruler of all the land and who made Dorothy a princess of Oz.

 Dorothy first appeared in The Wonderful Wizard of Oz in 1900 by L. Frank Baum.
-She seems to be influenced from Alice in Lewis Carrol's books, however Baum states otherwise.
-Dorothy's character is probably base of Baum's niece Dorothy Louise Gage, who died in infancy.
-Baum was very attached to her and used her name in the stories.
+Although she seems at first glance to be inspired by Alice in Lewis Carrol's books, Baum states otherwise; Dorothy is more likely based on Baum's niece Dorothy Louise Gage, who died in infancy, for Baum was very attached to her and used her name in the stories.
 Dorothy's full name is never mentioned in the first two books.
 It wasn't until Ozma of Oz (1907) we see Gale used as her last name.
 (Gale is, of course, a pun based off the tornado that brought her to Oz the first time.)

 Major Story Arcs